JustinMurray37/3D-File-Explorer/README.md

 In a desktop file explorer there are many operations that can be performed on files and folders such as copy, cut, paste, move, and delete.
 What these operations do will not change in the 3D file explorer.

 #### Cut, copy, paste, and the clipboard
-When copying or cutting files to later be pasted, files and folders are copied to a clipboard to see what you currently have ready to paste and what you have copied and pasted before.
+When copying or cutting files to later be pasted, files and folders are copied to a clipboard where the user can see what they currently have ready to paste and what they have copied before.
 The clipboard will be represented as a physical clipboard that the user can interact with.

 #### Cut/move
 Cutting and moving are actually the same operation.
 A file or folder is removed from one location and placed in another.
 The difference is that moving involves dragging the folder or file to its new location with the mouse, while cutting is done via shortcuts or menu buttons. \
-In the 3D file explorer the move operation makes sense for files since they are represented by small objects.
+In the 3D file explorer the move operation makes sense for files since they are represented by small objects that can be physically moved.
 The move operation could also be implemented for folders by shrinking them down if the player grabs them.

 ---